rharbird/microbit-challenges/docs/source/basics/data_types.rst

 Data Types
 ***********

-We will use values of different types in our micro:bit programs, for example: we could capture acceleration values from the accelerometer.
-Alternatively, we might want to count the number of button presses the user has made or to show a message to the user telling them the temperature of the room.
+You will need different types of values to capture data, for example: you could capture acceleration values from the accelerometer.
+Alternatively, you might want to count the number of button presses the user has made or to show a message to the user telling them the temperature of the room.
 In order to do these things we need to be able to describe the data we want to use.
 Python, and most other programming languages, recognise several data types including: